Unity-Technologies/com.unity.probuilder/Documentation~/workflow-create-polyshape.md

 To create a custom mesh:

-1. Use one of the following:
+1. Do one of the following:
     * In the **Scene** view, in the **Tools** overlay, select **Create PolyShape**.
     * In the main menu, go to **Tools** > **ProBuilder** > **Editors** > **New PolyShape**.
 1. To create the outer bounds of your mesh, click in the **Scene** view to create control points.